 Work in human-environmental systems involves a dynamic mix of multiple and competing actors, complex issues, and continually evolving conditions.
 Disagreements among stakeholders can derail even the most well organized projects if left unaddressed, yet most environmental professionals have little to no training in conflict management.
 Whether disputes are over infrastructure, land use, endangered species, equity, or other topics of concern, sustainable solutions to vexing problems require effective strategies for engaging people and bridging differences.
 This course provides students with concepts, skills, and strategies for understanding and addressing situations of conflict and of collaboration.
 This course will combine a focus on skill development with discussion of conflict management and collaboration concepts, strategies, and tools.
 It will prepare participants to more effectively analyze and address contentious situations in a variety of cultural contexts.
 Through simulations, role-plays, selected readings, case studies and other activities, students will strengthen skills relevant to the practice environmental management, research, and collaboration.

-Typically offered in Spring of alternating years
+Typically offered in alternating years

 ENVS 4800: Human-Environment Interactions in Sub-Saharan Africa